Introduction to Pneumatic, Hydraulic, and Electric Actuators

 Pneumatic actuators are very similar to hydraulics in that fluid is used to provide actuation.

 However, unlike a hydraulic actuator, a pneumatic actuator uses air instead of a liquid.
-A pneumatic actuator is also cable of heavy loads but because air is compressible pneumatic systems are energy inefficient.
+A pneumatic actuator is also capable of heavy loads but because air is compressible pneumatic systems are energy inefficient.

 Festo's DSBC Series pneumatic actuator.
 Image used courtesy of Festo.